mljs/affine-transform/README.md

 1. Find centroids of the two point sets and deduce the translation from one to the other
 2. Find rotation using SVD

-When the transform is applied to a function, the operations are made in the following order;
+When the transform is applied to a function, the operations are made in the following order:

 1. Rotate
 2. Scale